Abdullahshah/mywebsite-hugo/content/authors/admin/_index.md

 - Visitors
 ---

-I am a BSMS Computer Science student at the <a href="https://www.cc.gatech.edu/" target="_blank">Georgia Institute of Technology</a> working as an undergraduate researcher in the <a href="https://db.cc.gatech.edu/" target="_blank">Georgia Tech Database Group</a> under <a href="https://www.cc.gatech.edu/~jarulraj/" target="_blank">Prof. Joy Arulraj</a>.
+I am a Masters Computer Science student at the <a href="https://www.cc.gatech.edu/" target="_blank">Georgia Institute of Technology</a> working as an graduate researcher in the <a href="https://db.cc.gatech.edu/" target="_blank">Georgia Tech Database Group</a> under <a href="https://www.cc.gatech.edu/~jarulraj/" target="_blank">Prof. Joy Arulraj</a>.
 My primary research focus is working on query processing and accelerating object detection on the video analytics platform, <a href="https://github.com/georgia-tech-db/eva" target="_blank">Exploratory Video Analytics (EVA) </a>.
-I've previously worked as a Data Engineering Intern and Machine Learning Intern at Amazon Web Services (AWS), Home Depot, and Fraudscope.
+I've previously worked as a Machine Learning Engineer Intern at Google, Data Engineering Intern at Amazon Web Services and Machine Learning Intern at Home Depot, among a variey of other experiences.